Marketing Nirvana for Twitter?

 Some marketing types have said that having your brand name verbed by others is heavenly, well beyond flattery, kind of like a marketer's Shangri-la.
 As you may recall, we have explored the legal implications of the verbing of brands here, here, here, and here.

-What about having your brand name used as a reference point in another's advertising?
-If you're the brand owner, do you care who is doing it?
-Do you care what they are selling?
+What about having your brand name used as a reference point in

 Every Sunday I go through the circulars in the paper looking for new products.
 I usually spend a lot of time with the ads from the national drug store chains (Walgreens, CVS, and Rite Aid).
 Recently, I observed that each chain seems to have a radically different philosophy on store brand naming.
 And while this observation isn’t earth shattering, it exposes the marketing strategies (or lack thereof) of each chain.